 Major Failure of a Critical Computer System Could Result in Lost Revenue

-However, many questioned the rationality of this decision and whether such cost-cutting measures should be initiated in the first place at the possible expense of passenger comfort.
-In the past, British Airways had admitted that a major failure of a critical computer system could result in lost revenue, as the airline depends heavily on IT systems for most of it’s business processes.
+However, many questioned the rationality of this decision.
+In fact, they questioned the initiation of such cost-cutting measures in the first place at the possible expense of passenger comfort.
+In the past, British Airways had admitted that a major failure of a critical computer system could result in lost revenue.
+This is because the airline depends heavily on IT systems for most of its business processes.

-Knowing their heavy dependence on IT, the airline should have had a much more efficient disaster recovery plan and other back-up and recovery in place in case of such incidents.
-Reports revealed that this was not the first time BA was hit by such a crisis – sometime in September 2016, faulty check-in systems at Heathrow and Gatwick again created some glaring flight delays.
+The airline has a heavy dependence on IT.
+Therefore, experts state that the airline should have had a much more efficient disaster recovery plan and other back-up and recovery in place in case of such incidents.
+Reports revealed that this was not the first time BA has encountered such a crisis.
+Sometime in September 2016, faulty check-in systems at Heathrow and Gatwick again created some glaring flight delays.

-The valuable lesson to learn from this is whether your company has what it takes to face such an attack without seriously jeopardising your business.
+There’s a valuable lesson to learn from this.
+It is knowing whether your company has what it takes to face such an attack without seriously jeopardising your business.

 Safeguard your IT

-One way to ensure your business is not shaken by any computer glitch is to get yourself a good IT solutions provider.
-One such company in Singapore – IT Solution provides customers comprehensive IT services which include among others, IT infrastructure setup, Office setup, IT support and data security.
+One way to ensure your business’ data protection is to get yourself a good IT solutions provider.
+One such company in Singapore – IT Solution provides customers with comprehensive IT services which include among others, IT infrastructure setup, Office setup, IT support and data security.

-The company offers the most sought-after solutions to different business sectors and allows you to harness the power of latest technologies with cost-effective rates.
+The company offers the most sought-after solutions to different business sectors.
+Also, it allows you to harness the power of the latest technologies with cost-effective rates.
 IT Solution helps protect your company’s infrastructure and maintains smooth operations.

-IT Solution was launched to provide clients a comprehensive IT setup that can accommodate their unique technical requirements other than accounting solution.
-The company constantly strives to bring the most sought-after solutions to different business sectors, allowing customers to harness the power of the latest technologies at cost-effective rates.
+IT Solution provides clients with a comprehensive IT setup.
+Each service can accommodate their unique technical requirements other than accounting solution.
+Moreover, the company constantly strives to bring the most sought-after solutions to different business sectors.
+This allows customers to harness the power of the latest technologies at cost-effective rates.